nextcloud/documentation/developer_manual/app/templates.rst

   To prevent XSS the following PHP **functions for printing are forbidden: echo, print() and <?=**.
 Instead use the **p()** function for printing your values.
 Should you require unescaped printing, **double check for XSS** and use: :php:func:`print_unescaped`.

 Templates can also include other templates by using the **$this->inc('templateName')** method.
 Use this if you find yourself repeating a lot of the same HTML constructs.

-The parent variables will also be available in the included templates, but should you require it, you can also pass new variables to it by using the second optional parameter for $this->inc.
+The parent variables will also be available in the included templates, but should you require it, you can also pass new variables to it by using the second optional parameter as array for **$this->inc**.